hooklift/node-libvirt/API.md

       'cores':      4,            //number of core per socket 'threads':    16            //number of threads per core }
-It also return null plus an exception if some error occurred.
+It also returns null plus an exception if some error occurred.

-### getNodeDevicesNames()
+### getNodeDevicesNames([capXml])
+Provides the names of node devices.
+If the optional `capXml` argument is specified, then it will return devices with the specified capability.

+#### Parameters:
+An optional xml describing device capabilites that works like device filter.

+#### Return:
+An array of strings with the devices names.

 ### getNodeSecurityModel()
+Extract the security model of a hypervisor.

+#### Parameters:
+None.
+#### Return:
+An object with the following structure:
+    { 'model':  'selinux',
+      'doi':    0
+    }

 ### lookupNodeDeviceByName()
 ### createNodeDevice()
 ### createNetwork()